Tech Accelerator

 With a set of overarching guidelines in place, a business can focus on more practical aspects of IT/OT integration.
 There are generally three accepted approaches:

 Each approach has its challenges and tradeoffs, but IT and OT systems have different requirements that must be addressed.
-They aren't the same and can't be treated interchangeably, especially where legacy OT systems are involved.
+They aren't the same and often can't be treated interchangeably, especially where legacy OT systems are involved.
+For example, consider the presence of mission-critical OT systems, such as critical safety systems in an industrial process.
+It might be better to create and maintain a separate network for IT and OT systems than to share a network that could be subject to heavy traffic loads and disruptions.
+In effect, use the approach that's most appropriate for the business and its regulatory or governance requirements.

 Continue Reading About What is IT/OT convergence?
 Everything you need to know